ansible/workshops/provisioner/README.md

 **How do you use the manifest.zip with the workshop?**

-There are currently two ways to integrate your license file with the workshop:
+These are the ways to integrate your license file with the workshop:

 1. Put the manifest.zip file into provisioner folder